 State legislators across the U.S. were busy in 2011, enacting almost 40,000 new laws that go into effect on January 1, 2012.
-We’ve put together a list of new laws affecting drivers, and potentially their car insurance, in the top 5 most populous states.
-If you live in California, Texas, New York, Florida or Illinois, here’s what you need to know about or watch out for in the new year.
+We’ve put together a list of new traffic laws affecting drivers, and potentially their car insurance, in the top 5 most populous states.
+If you live in California, Texas, New York, Florida or Illinois, here’s what you need to know about new traffic laws or watch out for in the new year.

 Amendments to auto insurance regulations may affect whether some Golden State drivers can qualify to good driver discounts by making it simpler for insurance companies to figure out who was principally at fault in a car accident.
 This is great news, since California good driver discounts can save drivers at least 20% on car insurance premiums.

 There are two new drunk driving laws on California’s books.
 AB353 prohibits the police from impounding a vehicle at a sobriety checkpoint if the driver’s only offense is not having a valid driver’s license.
-AB 520 allows those convicted of alcohol-related reckless driving to apply for a restricted license earlier than previously allowed if they comply with requirements such as installing an ignition-interlock device on their
+AB 520 allows those convicted of alcohol-related reckless driving to apply for a restricted license earlier than previously allowed if they comply with requirements such as installing an ignition-interlock device on their vehicles.

 Beginning January 1, 2012, kids under 8 years old and less than 4’9” tall must ride in booster seats in the vehicle’s back seat.

 Attention speedsters: AB 529 allows municipalities to round down posted speed limits on city streets by 5mph, overturning a long-standing rule that set limits based on the speeds driven on a stretch of road by the 85th percentile of drivers.